Knighty Knight Bugs: Plot

-Bugs runs outside the castle, chased by Sam on the dragon.
-Bugs ducks into a hole, and Sam slides off the dragon when trying to stop.
-Bugs then runs back to the castle and raises the drawbridge as Sam approaches, causing Sam to fall into the moat.
-When Sam demands that Bugs lowers the drawbridge, Bugs lowers it right onto Sam's head, who yells in a muffled voice to raise it back up.
-Sam then uses the dragon to pull a catapult in place, gets on it and launches himself to the castle, but misses the window Bugs is looking out of, flattening his front.
-Next, Sam lassos a rope around one of the battlements of the castle, but as he is climbing up, Bugs whacks Sam on the head with a mallet, causing Sam to slide down the rope outside of his armor.

-Thinking the coast is clear, Bugs sneaks out of the castle.
-Sam and his dragon are hidden behind a rock waiting for Bugs, but the dragon sneezes on Sam again, alerting Bugs to their presence.
-Bugs then runs back into the castle, followed by Sam and the dragon (who stops briefly to sneeze again).
-Bugs runs into a room, Sam and the dragon follow, then Bugs sneaks out and locks the door to what is now shown as an explosives stockade.
-Surrounded by all kinds of explosives, Sam tries to keep the dragon from sneezing again, warning the dragon "No, no, no!
-Don't sneeze, you stupid dragon, or you'll blow us to the moon!".
-As Bugs walks away from the castle, the dragon sneezes, and the tower, Sam and the dragon are indeed sent flying upwards towards the moon.
-Bugs waves goodbye, saying: "Farewell to thee".
-The singing sword picks up on this and starts humming "Farewell to Thee" as Bugs walks off.
+In the realm of King Arthur, trouble ensues when the infamous Black Knight Yosemite Sam steals the Singing Sword.
+King Arthur, looks to the Knights of the Round Table, as a volunteer to recover the stolen artifact, to which all of them reject.
+Reluctantly, court jester Bugs Bunny is assigned the mission by King Arthur, facing execution if he fails.

+Upon infiltrating the castle of the Black Knight, Bugs encounters a dragon, a companion to Yosemite Sam, suffering from a cold-induced sneezing fit.
+Taking advantage of the situation, Bugs retrieves the Singing Sword from the castle's chest.
+When Bugs wonders aloud why it is called the Singing Sword, it starts humming "Cuddle up a Little Closer, Lovey Mine" and causes Sam to wake up from his nap.
+As Bugs escapes, Yosemite Sam gives chase of the dragon, leading to a series of comical encounters.
+Bugs outsmarts Yosemite Sam by utilizing the castle's defenses against him, causing various mishaps, including Sam falling into the moat and being flattened by a failed catapult launch.
+Despite Sam's persistent pursuit, Bugs ultimately traps him and the dragon in an explosives stockade within the castle.

+As Bugs departs with the Singing Sword, the dragon's sneeze triggers an explosion that propels Sam and the dragon towards the moon.
+Bugs bids them farewell as the Singing Sword plays "Aloha 'Oe" at the end.

 Awards

 Knighty Knight Bugs is the fifth Merrie Melodies/Looney Tunes entry to win the Academy Award for Best Animated Short Film in 1959.
 In doing so, it beat out cartoons Walt Disney Studios' Paul Bunyan and Terrytoons' Sidney's Family Tree.
 It was the third Oscar-nominated Bugs Bunny cartoon, after A Wild Hare in 1941 and Hiawatha's Rabbit Hunt in 1942.
 The Oscar was presented to John W. Burton, the producer of this cartoon.
 After Burton's death, the Oscar was handed to the director, Friz Freleng.
+Also, this animated short film would last to receive win for the Warner Bros.
+Cartoons before its closure in 1964.

 In the Tiny Toon Adventures episode "Who Bopped Bugs Bunny?", the Oscar win of Knighty Knight Bugs is a major plot point.
 Mirroring the real-life loss of the Terrytoons short at the Academy Awards, a character named Sappy "Slaphappy" Stanley (a parody of "Silly" Sidney, here voiced by Jonathan Winters) was defeated for the Shloscar Award.
-As a result, Stanley scorned the U.S. film industry and relocated to France, where despite becoming a national star still nursed a bitter grudge against Bugs, culminating in the episode's plot.
+As a result, Stanley scorned the U.S. film industry.
+He relocated to France, where despite becoming a national star still nursed a bitter grudge against Bugs, culminating in the episode's plot.